Initiatives to Improve Access to Medicines

 SDGs Goal17

-Sumitomo Pharma is participating in a partnership initiative called "Access Accelerated."
-Access Accelerated is a coalition of more than 20 pharmaceutical companies and several international institutions around the world formed to improve access to healthcare for non-communicable diseases in low- and low-middle-income countries.
-Access Accelerated has also worked with Boston University to develop a common measurement framework for individual access programs implemented by each company to promote these efforts effectively.
+Sumitomo Pharma participated in a partnership initiative called "Access Accelerated."
+Access Accelerated as a member of the global community of R&D-driven pharmaceutical companies.
+Access Accelerated is a coalition of more than 20 pharmaceutical companies and six international institutions including the World Bank around the world formed to improve access to healthcare for non-communicable diseases in low- and low-middle-income countries.

-• Report on activities for the period from fiscal 2017 to fiscal 2022:“Key Lessons in Advancing Access to NCD Care”
+• Report on activities for the period from fiscal 2017 to fiscal 2022: 'Key Lessons in Advancing Access to NCD Care'

 Responding to Demands for Development of Unapproved or Off-Label Drugs